centre-for-virus-research/CVR-VGB-2025/docs/conda.md

 * nf-core/mag -> Metagenome assembly and binning
 * nf-core/taxprofiler -> Metagenomic taxonomic classification

-To install viralrecon we need to create a new environment, we can tell mamba what packages we want installed at the same time as well:
+To install viralrecon we need to create a new mamba environment, we can tell mamba what packages we want installed at the same time as well:

 ```
 mamba create -n viralrecon -c conda-forge -c bioconda nextflow nf-core